-Aligning with Good Shepherd NZ’s values and wanting to help people who were struggling to get back on top of their debts, Sandra became a Financial Wellbeing Coach in the DEBTsolve programme.
+Aligning with Good Shepherd NZ’s values and wanting to help people who were struggling to get back on top of their debts, Sandra first became a Financial Wellbeing Coach in the DEBTsolve programme.

 “It’s so great to be a part of a programme that is so important to helping people with their financial wellbeing.
 I needed a programme like DEBTsolve when I was struggling, so being able to provide this service to people who are in a similar situation to the one I was in, is so rewarding – particularly when it isn’t their fault, because sometimes life just deals you a bad hand.”

 Part of her job as a Financial Wellbeing Coach requires her to spot irresponsible lending and support clients to advocate and negotiate fairer outcomes for themselves.

 “Watching my clients increase their options and learn about what good and bad credit looks like motivates me.
 I know the impact it’s making because I needed it so badly in the past.
 Being able to support and encourage them when they’re feeling low – just that impact alone can be life changing, it can even break generational poverty.”

 Thanks to the support of her family and the skills learnt through programmes, all the debt from the previous relationship is gone.
 Sandra’s credit score has recovered and only a fraction of her student loan remains.

 Now Sandra is motivated more than ever to support people across Aotearoa New Zealand with their financial wellbeing so they can have a better shot at the future they deserve.

 Sandra is now a Training and Capability Coach who supports our client facing team to best serve their clients